Quantum metric spaces of quantum maps: Compact quantum pseudo-metric spaces

-Throughout, for any topological space $(X,\tau)$ (resp. semi metric space $(X,d)$) $\bC(X,\tau)$ (resp. $\bC(X,d)$) denotes the C*-algebra of all continuous bounded complex valued maps on $X$ with the uniform norm.
-For a semi metric $d$, $\tau_d$ denotes the topology induced by $d$.
-Let $(X,d)$ be a semi metric space.
+By a pseudo-metric $d$ on a set $X$ we mean a positive valued function on $X\times X$ which is symmetric, satisfies triangle inequality, and $d(x,x)=0$ for every $x\in X$.
+For any topological space $X$ with topology $\tau$ (resp. pseudo-metric space $(X,d)$) $\bC(X,\tau)$ (resp. $\bC(X,d)$) denotes the C*-algebra of all continuous bounded complex valued maps on $X$ with the uniform norm.
+For a pseudo-metric $d$, $\tau_d$ denotes the topology induced by $d$.
+Let $(X,d)$ be a pseudo-metric space.
 For every $f\in\bC(X,d)$, the Lipschitz semi norm $\|f\|_d$ is defined by

 Also, the Lipschitz algebra of $(X,d)$ is defined by,